Warnbro

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Warnbro's approval levels have been below the yearly average of 13, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Warnbro's approval levels have been slightly above the yearly average of 13, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?